SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 <!--endintro-->

-When deciding whether a PBI might be a good contender to record a done video for, consider these factors:
+When deciding whether a PBI might be a good contender to record a Done video for, consider these factors:

 1. Is it a key piece of functionality that has high business value?
 2. Would it be difficult to quickly demo in the Sprint Review without a video?
-3. Is it UI heavy?
-I.e. Would the video be compelling?
+3. Is it UI heavy? i.e. Would the video be compelling?

 ::: greybox